gholler-sopra/hydrator-plugins/transform-plugins/docs/NullFieldSplitter-splittertransform.md

 ----------
 **field:** This is used to specify which field should be checked for null values (Macro-enabled)

+**generateSchema:** This is to genrate output schema on the basis of configuration.

 **modifySchema:** This is to specify whether you want to modify the schema for the non-null output.
 If set to true, the schema for non-null output will be modified so that the field is no longer nullable.
 Defaults to true.

 Example
 -------